Trip Highlight: Forbidden City，The Great Wall，Temple of Heaven，Summer Palace，Terra Cotta Army

 To start off your amazing China Tour, you will leave your departure city and fly to Beijing.
 Meals and snacks will be provided on the plane.

 When you arrive in Beijing, a Rewards Holiday local representative will meet and greet you at the airport.
-The local representative will transfer you to your hotel and the rest of the day is yours to explore and relax.
+The local representative will then transfer you to your hotel where you can enjoy the rest of the day for self-exploring or relaxation.

-A day at leisure to explore at your own pace.
+A day at leisure for you to explore at your own pace.

 Day 9 Shanghai (Breakfast)